Q: What does the complaint letter mean?

 Q: Why are similar violations handled differently?

-Judicial officers have been trained to determine appropriate sanctions and do not frivolously assign sanctions.
+Student conduct hearing officers have been trained to determine appropriate sanctions and do not frivolously assign sanctions.
 They take their jobs very seriously and seek to find education-based solutions to deter future problem behavior and/or reconcile inappropriate behavior.

-Q: What happens to my judicial record?
+Q: What happens to my student conduct record?

-A: Your judicial file is kept for internal record-keeping purposes and to provide some insight into your behavior if additional problems arise.
+A: Your student conduct file is kept for internal record-keeping purposes and to provide some insight into your behavior if additional problems arise.
 Past decisions that resulted in a finding of responsibility will be considered in subsequent hearings when sanctions are determined.
 These records are released to no one other than officials at UNE who have a legitimate need to know and others as permitted by law.
-In cases involving violent behavior, the accuser may elect to be notified of the outcome of the judicial review.
+In cases involving violent behavior, the accuser may elect to be notified of the outcome of the review.
 This single exception is in keeping with the reauthorization of The Higher Education Act (1998) and The Students' Right to Privacy Act, as amended.

 Q: What should I do if I can't make it to my review?